-Interface enum function delegate super const immutable inout shared return parameters
+struct union class interface enum function delegate super const immutable inout shared return \\parameters

 IsExpressions are evaluated at compile time and are used for checking for valid types, comparing types for equivalence, determining if one type can be implicitly converted to another, and deducing the subtypes of a type.
 The result of an IsExpression is an int of type 0 if the condition is not satisified, 1 if it is.